info@texmg.com

 Control PathCombined with data pathSeparate from data path

-Data PathPasses through virtualization layerDirect to storage, avoiding potential bottlenecks
+Data PathPasses through virtualization layerDirect to storage, avoiding bottlenecks

-ScalabilityLimited by controller capacityCan scale independently of data path resources
+ScalabilityLimited by controller capacityScales independently of data path resources

 5 Benefits of Storage Virtualization

-1. Improved Storage Utilization: Storage virtualization allows for the efficient pooling and allocation of storage resources, maximizing utilization across the infrastructure.
+Storage virtualization enables efficient pooling and allocation of storage resources.
+This ensures maximum utilization across all infrastructure components.

 3 Risks of Storage Virtualization